-The question of determining the complexity of the KNESER problem was proposed by Deng, Feng, and Kulkarni [DFK17], who asked whether it is complete in the complexity class PPA.
-This complexity class belongs to a family of classes that were introduced by Papadimitriou [Pap94] in the attempt to characterize the mathematical arguments that lie behind the existence of solutions to search problems of TFNP.
-The complexity class TFNP, introduced in [MP91], is the class of all total search problems in NP, namely, the search problems in which a solution is guaranteed to exist and can be verified in polynomial running time.
-Papadimitriou has introduced in [Pap94] several subclasses of TFNP, each of which consists of the total search problems that can be reduced to a problem that represents some mathematical argument.
-In particular, the class PPA (Polynomial Parity Argument) corresponds to the simple fact that every (undirected) graph with maximum degree 2 that has a vertex of degree 1 must have another degree 1 vertex.
-Hence, PPA is defined as the class of all problems in TFNP that can be efficiently reduced to the LEAF problem, in which given a succinct representation of a graph with maximum degree 2 and given a vertex of degree 1 in the graph, the goal is to find another such vertex.
+In recent years, it has been shown that the complexity class PPA (Polynomial Parity Argument) perfectly captures the complexity of several total search problems for which the existence of the solution relies on the Borsuk-Ulam theorem.
+This complexity class belongs to a family of classes that were introduced in 1994 by Papadimitriou [Pap94] in the attempt to characterize the mathematical arguments that lie behind the existence of solutions to search problems of TFNP.
+The complexity class TFNP, introduced in [MP91], is the class of total search problems in NP, namely, the search problems in which a solution is guaranteed to exist and can be verified in polynomial time.
+Papadimitriou has introduced in [Pap94] several subclasses of TFNP, each of which consists of the total search problems that can be efficiently reduced to a problem that represents some mathematical argument.
+One of those subclasses was PPA that corresponds to the fact that every (undirected) graph with maximum degree 2 that has a vertex of degree 1 must have another degree 1 vertex.
+Hence, PPA is the class of all problems in TFNP that can be efficiently reduced to the LEAF problem, in which given a succinct representation of a graph with maximum degree 2 and given a vertex of degree 1 in the graph, the goal is to find another such vertex.